jburcsik/pscjam-rag/API_INSTRUCTIONS.md

 ### Option 1: Web Interface

-Visit the URL above to use the web interface.
-Simply enter your question and click "Submit Query".
+Visit the URL above to use the streamlined web interface.
+Simply enter your question and:

+- Click "Submit Query" for a standard response (AI-generated response followed by retrieved documents)
+- Click "Stream Response" for a real-time streaming response using Server-Sent Events

+The checkbox "Generate AI Response" is enabled by default to provide AI-generated answers using OpenAI's GPT models.

 ### Option 2: API Endpoint